Previous Post: Planning A Visit To Tanzania To Climb Kilimanjaro

-Now there is talk that the Tanzanian government wants to revive the rail line from Tanga on the coast all the way to Arusha.
+Now the Tanzanian government apparently wants to revive the rail line from Tanga on the coast all the way to Arusha.
 Maybe the Chinese will provide the necessary funds!

-A fe blocks south on Mawenzi Road is the commercial district with shops, restaurants, and a number of budget hotels.
-The Indo-Italiano Restaurant gets good reviews and clearly geared to the tourist crowd.
+A few blocks south on Mawenzi Road is the commercial district with shops, restaurants, and a number of budget hotels.
+The Indo-Italiano Restaurant gets good reviews and is clearly geared to the mzungu tourist crowd.
 Pizza and coffee were what I ordered on an afternoon visit.

 All in all, Moshi is a perfectly fine town for a tourist using it as the base for a climb of Kilimanjaro.
 It has decent hotels and restaurants and money exchange bureaus, all the things that a traveller would expect.
 WiFi at the Parkview Inn was intermittent; at some restaurants, it was much faster.
-A negative would be dealing with one tout after another on the street which makes a simple stroll around town an impossibility.
+As already mentioned, a negative would be the touts who make a simple stroll around town an impossibility.

 I only spent two nights in Arusha, just enough time to arrange a last-minute two-day safari to a couple of the nearby parks and conservation areas.
 While there is a bit more to do in Arusha than in Moshi, my safari choice was the right one!
 What follows are a few photos that will give you an idea of the city and its overall look.